-Founded in London circa 2001, Boy Blue, the award winning brainchild of producer Michael ‘Mikey J’ Asante and choreographer Kenrick ‘H2O’ Sandy MBE, encapsulates the pulse of the city it was born in and that runs through this unique mélange of dance theatre.
+Founded in London in 2001, Boy Blue, the award-winning brainchild of producer Michael ‘Mikey J’ Asante and choreographer Kenrick ‘H2O’ Sandy MBE, encapsulates the pulse of the city it was born in.

 Weaving their frontline stage and screen work around the elevation of hip-hop culture, from the offset, artistic directors Asante and Sandy have created works that challenge common perception while delivering a new voice from the streets and clubs that have long inspired a generation.

-It was just over a decade ago, in 2007, that Pied Piper (a contemporary performance fusing dance and narrative looking at mortality, described by one journalist as “breakthrough, breakdance interpretation”) propelled Boy Blue to new heights in the world of UK theatre; first performed at Theatre Royal Stratford East who supported Asante and Sandy through its creation, it found a further home at the Barbican, London, and won a Laurence Olivier Award for Outstanding Achievement in an Affiliated Theatre.
+It was just over a decade ago, in 2007, that Pied Piper propelled Boy Blue to new heights in the world of UK theatre; first performed at Theatre Royal Stratford East, who had supported Asante and Sandy through its creation, it found a further home at the Barbican, London and won a Laurence Olivier Award for Outstanding Achievement in an Affiliate Theatre.

-With attention firmly on the next run of dates for Blak Whyte Gray, Asante credits the theme to a conversation with his father about the origins of identity and how it forms who we are; in turn the work aims to pursue the idea of reaching a space of freedom that’s based upon a true understanding of self.
-Nominated for Best New Dance Production at the 2017 Olivier Awards and in the Critics Circle National Dance Awards for Best Modern Choreography, while the UK Theatre Awards noted Dickson Mbi’s performance with a nomination for Achievement in Dance.
-Having been included in the Edinburgh International Festival, a broadening of horizons beckons the company’s production.
-Described in The Stage as a “searing triptych… with the precision and musicality of a corps de ballet…” The Guardian (featuring Blak Whyte Gray in their Top 10 Dance of 2017) found “Political dance with heart, soul and muscle” with “issues of loss, displacement and fractured identity central to Boy Blue’s powerful hip-hop work…”
+Blak Whyte Gray was nominated for Best New Dance Production at the 2017 Olivier Awards and in the Critics Circle National Dance Awards for Best Modern Choreography, while the UK Theatre Awards noted Dickson Mbi’s performance with a nomination for Achievement in Dance.
+Described in The Stage as a “searing triptych… with the precision and musicality of a corps de ballet…” The Guardian (featuring Blak Whyte Grayin their Top 10 Dance of 2017) found “Political dance with heart, soul and muscle” with “issues of loss, displacement and fractured identity central to Boy Blue’s powerful hip-hop work…”

-Outside of the theatre, Boy Blue collaborated with Danny Boyle and contributed to the Opening Ceremony of the London 2012 Olympics, Sandy leading hundreds of young dancers before staging the handover of the Olympic torch and the lighting of the Cauldron.
+Boy Blue contributed to the Opening Ceremony of the London 2012 Olympics, where in collaboration with Danny Boyle, Kenrick choreographed hundreds of young dancers for the segment ‘Frankie and June say thanks Tim’, as well as staging the handover of the Olympic torch and the lighting of the Olympic Cauldron.

 With a company ethos befitting of the founders roots, and a long-term commitment to education, Boy Blue can be found running a highly respected dance education program in east London.
 Using a typically unique approach, they enable more than 100 young dancers to train weekly alongside professionals.
-In addition, their work Emancipation of Expressionism is now part of the AQA GCSE Dance syllabus – the first hip-hop dance theatre piece to be included.
-Boy Blue’s founders have also found themselves hosting the National Dance Awards at Sadler’s Wells – another first for hip-hop.
+In addition, their work Emancipation of Expressionism is a set work of the AQA GCSE Dance syllabus – the first hip-hop dance theatre piece to be included – and was recently filmed by Director Danny Boyle and screened on BBC2.